Remarks

 The programs funded in this bill reach into all of our communities - creating more economic opportunity and improving the quality of life for the American people.

-The bill continues to fund important programs that improve public health, and it sustains research into diseases such as cancer and Alzheimer's disease.
+The bill continues to fund important programs that improve public health, and it sustains research into diseases such as cancer and Alzheimers disease.
 Funds are also included to defend the nation against biological threats.

-Almost every congressional district across the country benefits in some way from the important work of the Corps of Engineers and Bureau of Reclamation.
+I appreciate that the bill continues significant funding for our nation's water resources infrastructure.
+Almost every Congressional district across the country benefits in some way from the important work of the Corps of Engineers and the Bureau of Reclamation.

-I appreciate the work you and the Ranking Member have done to address critical issues that affect the Congress.
+I want to thank Chairman Ryan and Ranking Member Herrera-Beutler for the work they have done to address critical issues that affect the Congress.

 This bill funds priorities of the Architect of the Capitol in order to support the Capitol's aging infrastructure and promote the safety and health of employees and visitors.

-I appreciate the work you've done on many important programs supported by the Interior bill.
+I want to thank Chair McCollum and Ranking Member Joyce for the work they've done on many important programs supported by the Interior bill.

 This bill funds priorities and concerns of Members on both sides of the aisle and does many good things for the preservation of our natural resources.